Board of Advisors

 She serves on the Women’s Leadership Council for Loyola University Chicago’s Quinlan School of Business and on the Dean’s Advisory Council for Loyola’s School of Communication.

-Laureen holds a Bachelor of Arts in Communication and a Master’s in Business Administration; both from Loyola University of Chicago.
+Laureen holds a Bachelor of Arts in Communication and a Master’s in Business Administration; both from Loyola University Chicago.

 Amy Le